MoFEM/mofem-cephas/mofem/doc/markdown/how_to_add_new_module_and_program.md

 The quickest way to add a new program to an existing module in your MoFEM installation directory is to replicate a program that already available in the same module of your choice.
-For example, you can replicate `elasticity` program in MoFEM Default User Module following general steps as follows
+For example, you can replicate `elasticity` program in MoFEM Basic User Module following general steps as follows

 - Go to:
   $HOME/mofem_install/mofem-cephas/mofem/users_modules/basic_finite_elements/